markonikovic/globalBondTraining/README.md

 - pickup time depends on the time of the day as well, so always use *arrived by* option, instead of *leave now*.
 - on existing reservation it's possible to use *mapping* from *Limoanywhere*.

-# Quotes

-- section after Accounts in **Lymoanywhere**
-- quote(price inquiry):
-    - email
-    - phone
-    - chatbot
-    - website(after clients fill in the form)
-- unresolved quotes are green.
-- How to send a quote email to the client?
-    - Use the button *Action*:
-        1. *Open Quote Request*
-        2. *Live Reservation*
-    - When the quote is opened the is a preview of the quote.
-    - On the right side are price information.
-    - It's best to use *Edit Quote* option to edit the quote.
-    - *Email Quote* is used to send quote to the client.

 # LA Dispatch Grid

 - initial page in a calendar view(monthly booking) - it's a general overview of the workload.